lanpokn/PECS_trail_version/Readme.md

 # Physical-based Event Camera Simulator

-This is the official implementation of Physical-based Event Camera Simulator（ **PECS**）.If you need more information, please refer to the paper with the same title.
+This is the official implementation of Physical-based Event Camera Simulator（ **PECS**）.This is a trial version used to validate the algorithm.
+Since we plan to replace PBRT in the future, this version has actually been deprecated, and PECS will be migrated to a better major platform.
+If you need more information, please refer to the paper with the same title.

 ![Image](.\output\backbone.jpg)